HannanJaved/FAME/README.md

 # Fairness in Graph Neural Networks using FAME

-This repository contains the code and experiments for my Master Thesis on Fairness in Graph Neural Networks (GNNs).
-The primary contribution of this work is the development of two novel layers designed to mitigate biases within GNNs: the Fairness-Aware Message Passing (FAME) layer and the Attention Fairness-Aware Message Passing (A-FAME) layer.
+This repository contains the code and experiments for the paper, "GNN’s FAME: Fairness-Aware MEssages for Graph Neural Networks (GNNs)".
+The primary contribution of this work is the development of two novel layers designed to mitigate biases within GNNs: the Fairness-Aware MEssages (FAME) layer and the Attention Fairness-Aware MEssages (A-FAME) layer.

 ## Table of Contents
 - [Introduction](#introduction)